-At Dignity Health, our doctors routinely screen for a variety of maternal conditions, including preeclampsia.
+To mitigate that risk, our doctors routinely screen for a variety of maternal conditions, including preeclampsia.

 What Causes Preeclampsia?

-- First time pregnancy
+- first-time pregnancy

-- History of blood clotting disorders, diabetes, or lupus
+- history of blood clotting disorders, diabetes, or lupus

-- History of kidney disease or high blood pressure
+- history of kidney disease or high blood pressure

-- Pregnancy over the age of 40
+- pregnancy over the age of 40